neurite/mac-os-dev-notes/README.md

 6. Copy `src/vim` to `~/Applications/vim/bin`
 7. Add it to `$PATH` in `~/.bashrc`.
 8. Make a directory `sudo mkdir -p /usr/local/share/vim`
-9. Copy everything system vim there `sudo cp -r /usr/share/vim/vim73/* /usr/local/share/vim/`
+9. Copy everything system vim there `sudo cp -r /usr/share/vim/vim73/* /usr/local/share/vim/`.
+Note `vm73` is the version.
 10. May also need the file `rgb.txt` in `/usr/local/share/vim/`.
 The file can be found online

 ### Java